-This discussion document proposes the structural framework for India’s Theatre Command system with terrain and strategic threats being prime factors.
+This discussion document proposes the structural framework for India’s Theatre Command system with the terrain and strategic threats being prime factors.
 Larger theatre structures facilitate flexible cooperation in greater quantities of military power and concurrent with inter-service integration would cater for centralised joint planning and decentralised application of military power.
 These aspects shape the structure of the four Theatre Commands proposed.
-The Northern Theatre Command will be responsible for the land border with China, Myanmar and Bangladesh, the Western Theatre Command for the Pakistan border, the South Western Theatre Command and the South Eastern Command for the Western part and Eastern part of the Indian Ocean.
+The Northern Theatre Command will be responsible for the land border with China, Myanmar, and Bangladesh, the Western Theatre Command for the Pakistan border, the South Western Theatre Command, and the South Eastern Command for the Western part and Eastern part of the Indian Ocean.
 All Theatres would also be responsible for the hinterland areas based on state boundaries.